WKB eigenmode construction for analytic Toeplitz operators: Abstract

 \section{Abstract}

 We provide almost eigenfunctions for Toeplitz operators with real-analytic symbols, at the bottom of non-degenerate wells.
-These almost eigenfunctions follow the WKB ansatz; the error is $O(e^{-cN})$, where $c>0$ and $N\to +\infty$ is the inverse semiclassical parameter.
+These quasimodes follow the WKB ansatz; the error is $O(e^{-cN})$, where $c>0$ and $N\to +\infty$ is the inverse semiclassical parameter.